Giant painting of Atlanta battle scene is moving to new site

 - Seattle City Council votes to cut ties with Wells Fargo over Dakota Access Pipeline lending VIEW

+But on Thursday, in preparation for its big move, it has been cut at a seam into two pieces.
+Both pieces are already rolled onto gigantic, custom-built steel spools, each of them taller than a four-story building.

+Holes have been cut in the concrete roof of the Atlanta Cyclorama and Civil War Museum in Grant Park, near Zoo Atlanta.
+Cranes will be used to lift these spools of painted history through the roof, and then onto waiting trucks for the trip north to a brand new building under construction at the Atlanta History Center, Pousner said.

-The painting, created by German artists at the American Panorama Co. in Milwaukee in the 1880s, is one of only two of its kind on display in the nation.
-The other is at Gettysburg National Military Park in Pennsylvania.
+The artwork, created by the American Panorama Co. in Milwaukee in the 1880s, is one of only two such panoramas on display in the nation.
+The other one is at Gettysburg National Military Park in Pennsylvania.

+Before the golden age of movies, the panoramas that offered a 360-degree view of battles and other historic events and “are sometimes described as the 3-D IMAX movies of their time,” the history center said in announcing this week’s move.

+Architects, engineers and others in Atlanta have been working with German, Swiss and American conservators to prepare for the move and restoration of the painting.
+It will go on display again next year in a new 23,000-square-foot building on the grounds of the Atlanta History Center, officials said.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.